-This prospectus and the SEC filings that are incorporated by reference into this prospectus contain or incorporate by reference "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-You can generally identify these forward-looking statements by forward-looking words such as "believe," "anticipate," "expect," "intend," "plan," "will," "may," and other similar expressions.
+This prospectus supplement and the SEC filings that are incorporated by reference into this prospectus supplement contain or incorporate by reference "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+You can generally identify these forward-looking statements by forward-looking words such as "believe," "anticipate," "expect," "intend," "plan," "will," "may," "seek" and other similar expressions.
 You should read these statements carefully because they discuss future expectations, contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
-These forward-looking statements include, but are not limited to:
+These forward-looking statements include, but are not limited to, statements about:

-- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - · our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - the efficacy, potency and utility of our product candidates in the treatment of rare and infectious diseases, and their potential to treat a broad number of human diseases; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - our expectations regarding initiating enrollment of a pivotal Phase III trial in late 2013; - our expectations regarding the timing, completion and receipt of results from our ongoing development programs; - the receipt of any required approval from the U.S. Food and Drug Administration, or FDA, or other regulatory approval for our products; - the effect of regulation by FDA and other agencies; - our expectations regarding the markets for our products; - acceptance of our products, if introduced, in the marketplace; - · the impact of competitive products, product development, commercialization and technological difficulties; - our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio;
+- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our RNA-based technology; - our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - the efficacy, potency and utility of our product candidates in the treatment of rare and infectious diseases, and their potential to treat a broad number of human diseases; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - · our expectations regarding the timing, completion and receipt of results from our ongoing development programs; - the receipt of any required approval from the FDA or other regulatory approval for our products; - the effect of regulation by FDA and other agencies; - · our expectations regarding the markets for our products; - · acceptance of our products, if introduced, in the marketplace; - the impact of competitive products, product development, commercialization and technological difficulties; - · our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - · our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our ability to invalidate some or all of the claims covered by patents issued to competitors; - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs; and - our expectations about funding from the government and other sources.

-- our ability to invalidate some or all of the claims covered by patents issued to competitors; - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs; - · our expectations about funding from the government and other sources; and - other factors set forth above under the heading "Risk Factors" and in the section entitled "Risk Factors" incorporated herein by reference from our most recent Annual Report on Form 10-K, any subsequent Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K we file after the date of this prospectus supplement.
+All forward-looking statements contained herein are expressly qualified in their entirety by this cautionary statement, the risk factors set forth under the heading "Risk Factors" in this prospectus supplement, and in the section entitled "Risk Factors" incorporated herein by reference to our most recent Annual Report on Form 10-K. These forward-looking statements speak only as of the date of this prospectus supplement.

-All forward-looking statements contained herein are expressly qualified in their entirety by this cautionary statement and the risk factors incorporated by reference into this prospectus supplement.
-These forward-looking statements speak only as of the date of this prospectus supplement.
 Except to the extent required by applicable laws and regulations, we undertake no obligation to update these forward-looking statements to reflect new information, events or circumstances after the date of this prospectus supplement or to reflect the occurrence of unanticipated events.
 In light of these risks and uncertainties, the forward-looking events and circumstances described in this prospectus supplement may not occur and actual results could differ materially from those anticipated or implied in the forward-looking statements.
 Accordingly, you are cautioned not to place undue reliance on these forward-looking statements.